This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 6.

-With platforms like Hot or Not, Friendster, and Myspace in the early 2000s, there still were social media users however, the momentum shifted after the launch of Facebook, YouTube, LinkedIn, and Twitter in the mid-2000s and that’s when the pillars in the above bar graph started getting taller and taller.
+While platforms like Hot or Not, Friendster, and Myspace existed in the early 2000s, the significant growth began after Facebook, YouTube, LinkedIn, and Twitter launched in the mid-2000s, as shown by the taller bars in the graph above.

 Instagram, Vine, Pinterest, and others also came in the early 2010s and that’s when social media user identities crossed the 1 billion benchmark.
-Today, there are more than 5 Billion social media users and platforms such as BeReal, Clubhouse, and others continue to launch.
+Today, there are more than 5 Billion social media users worldwide, and platforms such as BeReal, Clubhouse, and others continue to launch, contributing to global social media statistics.

 users vs total population over time